-The evidence presented shows that the employer discharged the claimant.
-In a discharge case the employer has the burden of proving, by a preponderance of the credible evidence presented at the hearing that the discharge was for some form of misconduct connected with the work within the meaning of the Maryland Unemployment Insurance Law.
+The employer had the burden to show, by a preponderance of the credible evidence, that the claimant was discharged for some degree of misconduct connected with the work within the meaning of the Maryland Unemployment Insurance Law.
 Ivey v.
 Catterton Printing Company, 441-BH-89.
+In the case at bar, the employer has demonstrated that the discharge was due to gross misconduct.